backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 5. View the DataPad.
 For each selection you will see the start and end times, the start temperature, the change in temperature, and the mean temperature during that selection (we'll only use this for ambient)
 6. If it's not already, put DataPad into `cell edit mode` by clicking the button at the top: ![cell edit mode button](./imgs/datapad_cellmode.jpg)
 7. Open the thermoregulation data worksheet in Excel.
-8. In DataPad, select the five data cells in the first row (that was the ambient temperature), copy, and paste it into the correct place in Excel.
+8. In DataPad, select the five rows and five columns of data cells, copy, and paste it into the correct place in Excel so it lines up with the row and column titles.
-9. Copy the four rows representing the four 30 s selections, and paste into the proper place in Excel.
-10. Use Excel formulas to calculate the end temperature for each of the 30 s intervals, then calculate half-life by converting the equations above into Excel formulas.
+9. Use Excel formulas to calculate the end temperature for each of the 30 s intervals, then calculate half-life by converting the equations above into Excel formulas.
-11. Your value for half-life should be between 200 and 800 seconds.
+10. Your value for half-life should be between 200 and 800 seconds.
 If it is not, consider possible sources of error and check your data.

 Your lab notebook questions ask you to make several calculations.
 In addition to the formula above, the following will be helpful; some algebra skills will also be helpful.